Learning and Development

 Convenient Access in Raleigh

-We offer learning and development evaluations at the NC State Park Scholars Children’s Specialty Clinic, A Service of UNC Hospitals, located on the UNC REX Healthcare campus in Raleigh, with plenty of free parking and easy access.
+We offer learning and development evaluations at UNC Hospitals Children's Specialty Clinic at Raleigh (formerly NC State Park Scholars Children’s Specialty Clinic, A Service of UNC Hospitals), located at 2801 Blue Ridge Road in Raleigh, with plenty of free parking and easy access.

 Care for Children 2 and Under